AdguardTeam/AdguardForiOS/SupportingScripts/readme.md

 `python3 localization.py -i`

-5) check strings translation percentage for all languages

-`python3 localization.py -c`

-6) check by `git diff` and merge our strings with strings from remote service
+5) check by `git diff` and merge our strings with strings from remote service

-7) import strings from **.strings** to **.storyboard** files.
+6) import strings from **.strings** to **.storyboard** files.
 It is necessary to avoid mistaken overwriting of current changes at first step

 `python3 localization.py -x`

-9) export english strings to remote server
+7) export english strings to remote server

 `python3 localization.py -e`